 Methods of analysis

-Proximate Analysis: Identifying the biscuits' proximal composition: The AOAC (2023) method will be used to determine the amount of protein, fat, moisture, and ash.
+Proximate Analysis: Identifying the biscuits' proximal composition: The AOAC (2023) method was used to determine the amount of protein, fat, moisture, and ash.

 Evaluation of physicochemical properties

 To ascertain the water and oil absorption capacities, the method outlined by Sathe and Salunkhe (1981) was applied.
 The least gelation concentration was found using a modified version of the Coffmann and Garcia (1977) approach.